General Education Mission

 Critical Thinking - Includes the ability to grasp complexities, relationships, similarities and differences; to draw inferences and conclusions; to identify and troubleshoot problems; to collect and identify data to formulate and test solutions; and to identify how individual values and perceptions influence decision making.

-Information Literacy - Includes the ability to understand information technology; use applications as tools; and to evaluate the applicability and validity of information.
+Information Literacy - Includes the ability to understand information technology; use applications as tools, and to evaluate the applicability and validity of the information.

 General Education Requirements by Degree

-General Education requirements reflect a classification of courses, by discipline, designed to meet the General Education Competencies.
-The requirements for the AA, AS, and AAS degrees correspond to those established in Title 4, Chapters 14 and 16 of the NSHE Board of Regents Handbook.
+General Education requirements reflect classification of courses, by discipline, designed to meet the General Education Competencies.
+The requirements for the AA, AS, AAS, BAS, and BS degrees correspond to those established in Title 4, Chapters 14 and 16 of the NSHE Board of Regents Handbook.